TalkingHeadBench: A Multi-Modal Benchmark & Analysis of Talking-Head DeepFake Detection: Detailed Experimental Setup

-Approximately 500-600 videos were initially generated for each of the six open-source academic models.
+\paragraph{Deepfake Video Generation} Approximately 500-600 videos were initially generated for each of the six open-source academic models.
 This was achieved by scripting random pairings of source images from FFHQ~\cite{karras_style-based_2019} with driving signals (audio or video) from distinct splits of CelebV-HQ~\cite{zhu2022celebv}.